nataliegarcia-8/movieAPI/README.md

 Once all requirements are installed in your terminal enter:
 - node .

-This will begin your prompt in the Command Line Interface and the user can follow along with the prompts and enter responses directly in the terminal.
+This will begin the prompt in the Command Line Interface and the user can follow along with the prompts and enter responses directly in the terminal.

 # Questions